FairJudge: Abstention-Aware Multimodal Judges for Fairness and Alignment Evaluation in Text-to-Image Models: Dataset Contribution and Datasheet: DIVERSIFY

 \subsection{Overview}

-\textsc{DIVERSIFY} is a synthetic image corpus for fairness evaluation \emph{beyond} face-visible cues.
-Each image is rendered from a text prompt and paired with structured metadata for six targets: \emph{gender}, \emph{race}, \emph{age group}, \emph{religion}, \emph{culture/ethnicity}, and \emph{disability}.
+\textsc{DIVERSIFY} is a synthetic image corpus for fairness evaluation \emph{beyond} strictly face-visible cues.
+Each image is rendered from a text prompt and paired with structured metadata for five labeled targets: \emph{gender}, \emph{race}, \emph{age group}, \emph{religion}, and \emph{disability}.
 Prompts are composed as \emph{base scenes} (e.g., indoor/outdoor, public/private, formal/informal) with systematic \emph{variants} that toggle one factor at a time, encouraging controlled analyses rather than opportunistic mining of web photos.
-The dataset is designed to surface context-dependent, culturally situated evidence (attire, objects, signage, setting) where simple face heuristics are insufficient.
+The dataset is designed to surface context-dependent evidence (attire, objects, signage, assistive devices, and setting) where simple face heuristics are insufficient.

+\paragraph{Exploratory contextual diversity.} In addition to the labeled dimensions used in the main experiments, some prompts include broader scene and contextual variation intended to increase cultural diversity of depictions.
+We do \emph{not} treat these variations as anthropologically grounded culture labels, and we do not use them as image-level ground truth in the main paper.
+They are included only as exploratory coverage to broaden the range of settings represented in the corpus.

-\paragraph{Intended use.} Primary uses include: (i) measuring recognition and abstention behavior of evaluators (CLIP and MLLM judges) on attributes with weak pixel evidence; (ii) auditing spurious correlations between demographics and scene or cultural cues; and (iii) running counterfactual tests by swapping a single attribute while holding the rest constant.
+\paragraph{Intended use.} Primary uses include: (i) measuring recognition and abstention behavior of evaluators (CLIP and MLLM judges) on attributes with weak pixel evidence; (ii) auditing spurious correlations between demographics and contextual cues; and (iii) running counterfactual tests by swapping a single attribute while holding the rest constant.
 The corpus is \emph{not} intended for training identity recognizers or for inferring attributes of real people.